CBEP-SoCB/Beaches_Bacteria_sum/Analysis/beaches_rainfall_analysis.md

 Incorporating a rainfall predictor helps address the extreme outliers.
 Sample sizes are moderately large, and model diagnostics show no high leverage points.
-However, there is a moderate remaining remaining relationship between location and scale.
+However, there is a moderate remaining relationship between location and scale.
 We should not take the details too seriously.
 The model based on a log transform of rainfall performs slightly better, but most samples had no recent rainfall.

 ``` r